geronimus1/softwareengineerguide/README.md

     1. [4 Principles of Object-Oriented Programming](https://khalilstemmler.com/articles/object-oriented/programming/4-principles/)
     2. Best practices are below

-## Second conversation with a father about the world:  Overview of Software Design and Architecture
+## Conversation with a father about the universe:  Overview of Software Design and Architecture
 > When Superman asked his father about the universe, his mind was blown away like a bird in a tornado.
 His dad explained how the planets, stars, and galaxies were like pieces in a giant puzzle, and Superman's brain was like a sponge that absorbed all the knowledge like a thirsty plant on a rainy day.
 From that day forward, Superman's passion for space exploration was sky high!

 1. Firstly let’s understand the [difference between Software Design and Architecture](https://medium.com/clean-architecture/difference-between-software-architecture-design-ad09b5ff0a68), just for right mind set when you read these words